 Just remember, an extension to file your taxes (the paperwork) is not an extension to pay your taxes (the money you owe the IRS).
 Even if you do receive an extension, you’re still required to pay your estimated taxes by the original due date.
+If you don’t pay on time, you’ll face a late payment penalty.

 In a nutshell, here’s how you file for a tax extension